mighty-good-technology/technical-interview/README.md

   - I can create a new reservation in my schedule for an available period of time.
     - I cannot have overlapping reservations
     - I cannot be booked in the past
-  - I can request my availabity excluding reserved times.
+  - I can request my availability excluding reserved times.
   - I can request my reservations.

 - As a developer: